LightSun/android-style/README.md

  ScrapHelper.jumpTo(new EntryScrapView(MainActivity.this));

 //[2], want cache ,add back stack, and jump , with data and animation
-//this animate executor only once .
+//this animate executor only use once .
  Bundle b = new Bundle();
  b.putInt("id",id+1);